ImplFerris/pico-pico/src/index.md

 ## Support this project

 You can support this book by starring this project on [GitHub](https://github.com/ImplFerris/pico-pico) or sharing this book with others 😊

+### Disclaimer:
+The experiments and projects shared in this book have worked for me, but results may vary.
+I'm not responsible for any issues or damage that may occur while you're experimenting.
+Please proceed with caution and take necessary safety precautions.